Scott Kinabalu RC Review Facts

 The upper uses a lightweight mesh material that protects the foot.
 Scott was going for a minimal

 approach on the upper.
-It uses a seamless, one piece design that bonds the components.
+It uses a seamless, one-piece design that bonds the components.
 The closed mesh keeps debris out and keeps the foot dry.
 Some reviewers felt that the material, while breathable, was hot.
 The upper provides protection with support.
 However, reviewers thought that the security on the upper was lacking a bit.
 The tongue has a lot of padding that allows for tighter lacing without an overly snug feel.
 There is also a removable insole.
 The upper is clearly designed with performance in mind as Scott has reduced weight and added in breathability.
 With that in mind, reviewers were impressed with the upper.

 This shoe weighs 8.3 ounces.
 Scott has taken the time to create a trail shoe that is lower in weight so that the shoe can perform

 better.
-While staying true to the original platform, Scott continues invest in what’s important to racers, including a lighter weight.
+While staying true to the original platform, Scott continues to invest in what’s important to racers, including a lighter weight.

 The Kinabalu RC